You may if you wish, choose to use the accommodation available at the Farm Camp.

 What it costs

 If you wish to live on site then an initial Damage Deposit of £50.00 is required when booking.
-This amount is refundable at the end of your stay providing you have left the accommodation in a clean and tidy condition and not caused any damage.
+This amount is refundable at the end of your stay providing you have left the accommodation in a clean and tidy condition, returned your keys back and not caused any damage to the property.

-Additional Benefits – These are charged at £15.15 per week (Inclusive of UK VAT) and should be paid weekly during your stay.
+Additional Facilities – These are charged at £15.15 per week (Inclusive of UK VAT) and should be paid weekly during your stay.

 What to bring